tellingsounds/lama-data/README.md

 ## How to cite this

 This data set is published under CC0, so we waive all rights, but if you use this data set we would appreciate attribution using the following citation:
-Basaran et. al., *LAMA Data - Capturing Entities (Persons, Topics, Music, etc.) in Austrian audio(-visual) archive material*[data file and schemas], 2022, DOI: [10.5281/zenodo.7472509](https://zenodo.org/record/7472509).

-Data Contributors: Aylin Basaran, Elias Berner, Theresa Czerny, Paul Gulewycz, Neva Klanjscek, Julia Jaklin, Birgit Michlmayr, Matej Santi, Dimitri Smirnov, Cornelia Szabo-Knotik, Meike Wilfing-Albrecht
+Aylin Basaran, Elias Berner, Theresa Czerny, Paul Gulewycz, Neva Klanjscek, Julia Jaklin, Birgit Michlmayr, Matej Santi, Dimitri Smirnov, Cornelia Szabo-Knotik, & Meike Wilfing-Albrecht.
+(2022). tellingsounds/lama-data: LAMA Data - Capturing Entities (Persons, Topics, Music, etc.) in Austrian audio(-visual) archive material (v1.0.0) [Data set].
+Zenodo. [https://doi.org/10.5281/zenodo.7472509](https://doi.org/10.5281/zenodo.7472509).

 ## Schemas